I am a freelance writer with a BA in Communications from the University of Toledo.

 Tony Romo was born in San Diego, California.
-However, his family moved to the small town of Burlington, Wisconsin when he was two years old.
+However, his family moved to the small town of Burlington, Wisconsin, when he was two years old.
 As a youngster, like most boys growing up within throwing distance of Green Bay, he was a Packers fan.
-He followed the exploits of the team and when he decided to play football, he naturally tried to model his game after their great quarterbacks like Bart Starr and Brett Favre.
-Romo liked Favre's gunslinger-style of playing and did his best to adopt that style for himself.
+He followed the exploits of the team, and when he decided to play football, he naturally tried to model his game after their great quarterbacks like Bart Starr and Brett Favre.
+Romo liked Favre's gunslinger-style of playing, and he did his best to adopt that style for himself.

 Growing up, Tony was pretty much a normal kid and led a normal life.
 There was nothing strange or unusual until he started to play organized sports.
 That is when his life changed in a way that he could have never imagined.

 When Romo started to compete in sports, he soon discovered that he had above-average athletic ability.
 That ability served him well on the football field, especially since he was emulating a scrambling, elusive, risk-taking style.